West Valley accepting donations for youth shelter

 “The Door needs the above materials now more than any other time of the year,” an email from the honor society to the News-Miner read.
 “It’s the goal of the NHS to help start 2021 off right by giving back to the community, and you can help too.”

-A media campaign on the West Valley NHS Instagram is running through the end of the drive, and social media visitors are encouraged to like, repost, like reposts, and spread the word about the drive for The Door.
+A media campaign on the West Valley NHS Instagram page will run concurrently from Dec.
+28 to the end of the drive, and social media visitors are encouraged to like, repost, like reposts, and spread the word about the drive for The Door.
 Each week will feature a different theme as 2021 begins, and West Valley-themed sticker packs designed by West Valley NHS members will be available for purchase on Redbubble as a fundraiser for the chapter.

 For more information, email Gage Tilly at tillyget2003@gmail.com.